denizbmech/scope2d/website/features.md

 #### Log scale <a id="log-scale"><a href="#top">Top</a></a>

 X axis is logarithmically scaled (base 10).
+Cannot be applied if the x axis has any negative values.

 #### Log-Log scale <a id="log-log-scale"><a href="#top">Top</a></a>

 Both x and y axes are logarithmically scaled (base 10).
+Cannot be applied if either the x or the y axis has any negative values.

 #### Normalized scale <a id="normalized-scale"><a href="#top">Top</a></a>